iaeste-japan/www/hugo/content/en/offers.md

 ### What is Exchange Internship?

-This is an internship in which the sending country matches one student with an offer exchanged on a `1:1 basis' with another country.
+This is an internship in which the sending country matches one student with an offer exchanged on a 1:1 basis with another country.

 ### What is Global Internship?